EddyVerbruggen/nativescript-app-shortcuts/README.md

 When a home icon is pressed, your app launches.
 You probably want to perform different actions based on the home icon action that was picked (like routing to a different page), so you need a way to capture the event.

-To this end we need to extend `app.js` or `app.ts` and import he plugin, then call the `setQuickActionCallback` function.
+### NativeScript with XML
+In a non-Angular NativeScript app we need to extend `app.js` or `app.ts` and import he plugin, then call the `setQuickActionCallback` function.
 So in case of `app.ts` change it from something like this:

 ```js
 import * as application from "application";